Lucknow: Civic administration

 The Lucknow Municipal Corporation oversees civic activities in the city.
 The city's first municipal body dates from 1862 when the municipal board was established.
 The first Indian mayor, Syed Nabiullah, was elected in 1917 after the enforcement of the UP Municipalities Act, 1916.
 In 1948, the Uttar Pradesh government changed the system from an electoral one to an administrator-run one and Bhairav Datt Sanwal became the administrator.
 In 1959, the UP Municipalities Act, 1916 was replaced with Uttar Pradesh Municipal Corporation Act, 1959 and Lucknow Municipal Corporation was established in 1960 with Raj Kumar Shrivastava becoming the mayor.

 The head of the corporation is the mayor, but the executive and administration of the corporation are the responsibility of the municipal commissioner, who is an Uttar Pradesh government-appointed Indian Administrative Services (IAS) officer of high seniority.
-The last municipal election took place in 2017 when Sanyukta Bhatia from Bharatiya Janata Party became the first female mayor of Lucknow.
-Bharatiya Janata Party won 57 councillor seats, Samajwadi Party won 31 seats, independent candidates won 14 seats, and Indian National Congress won 8 seats.
-Ajay Kumar Dwivedi, an IAS officer, is the present municipal commissioner since 17 August 2020.
+The last municipal election took place in 2023 when Sushma Kharakwal from Bharatiya Janata Party became the second consecutive female mayor of Lucknow.
+Bharatiya Janata Party won 80 corporator seats, Samajwadi Party won 21 seats Ajay Kumar Dwivedi, an IAS officer, is the present municipal commissioner since 17 August 2020.
 The Uttar Pradesh Municipal Corporation Act, 1959 gives provisions for the establishment of ward committees, but they have not been formed yet.

 The sources for revenue generation for Lucknow Municipal Corporation include property tax, user charges for SWM, penalties, rent from municipal properties, income from water storage, water transmission, drainage and sanitation, grants, and charges for services such as birth and death certificates.
 There is also an executive committee (कार्यकारिणी समिति) made up of 12 elected councillors from different political parties, who decide on policy matters of the corporation.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Lucknow Nagar Nigam reported total revenue receipts of ₹1,505 crore (US$181 million) and total expenditure of ₹1,457 crore (US$175 million) in 2022–23.
+Tax revenue accounted for about 25.3% of the total revenue, while the corporation received ₹973 crore in grants during the financial year.